-Florida board reverses mask mandate, complies with DeSantis
+Florida again breaks record for COVID-19 hospitalizations

+Hospitals around the state report having to put emergency room visitors in beds in hallways and others document a noticeable drop in the age of patients.

+The addition of 1,126 more COVID patients in Florida hospitals was announced amid a power struggle between Florida Gov. Ron DeSantis and local officials over how to protect children and staff as the school year begins.

-FORT LAUDERDALE, Fla.
-(AP) — A South Florida school district that voted last week to require facial coverings when in-person learning resumes this month now says it will comply with Gov. Ron DeSantis’ executive order preventing mask mandates in schools, rather than enforce the recommendation of the U.S. Centers for Disease Control and Prevention.
+Broward County’s school board voted last week to require facial coverings when in-person learning resumes this month, enforcing the latest recommendations of the U.S. Centers for Disease Control and Prevention.
+But the board reversed itself after DeSantis signed an executive order preventing mask mandates in schools, and empowering the state to deny funding to any districts that don’t comply.

-“Broward County Public Schools intends to comply with the Governor’s latest Executive Order,’’ says the district statement, released Monday afternoon.

-With coronavirus caseloads surging as the much more contagious delta variant spreads infections, the board unanimously voted last week to require students, teachers and staff — even those who are vaccinated — to wear facial coverings inside schools when classes begin Aug.
-18.

-Broward’s board took the action last week in response to the latest science on the virus, which suggests that while vaccinated people are extremely unlikely to be hospitalized or die from COVID-19, they can still spread infection among those who haven’t had their shots.
-This revelation prompted the CDC to issue new guidance, recommending “universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.”
+Broward’s board had responded to the latest science on the virus, which suggests that while vaccinated people are extremely unlikely to be hospitalized or die from COVID-19, they can still spread infection among those who haven’t had their shots.
+This revelation prompted the CDC to recommend “universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.”

-The Republican governor then signed an order empowering the state’s Board of Education to withhold funding from districts that enforce a mask mandate.
-DeSantis said he wants parents to decide whether their children should wear a mask to school.
-He also claimed the outbreak is seasonal, caused by people gathering indoors to avoid Florida’s heat and humidity.

-In fact, Florida now leads the nation in per capita hospitalizations for COVID-19.
-On Monday, Florida had 10,389 new COVID-19 hospitalizations, according to the hospital association.
-That’s almost 200 more than Sunday, when the state broke the previous record set on July 23, 2020, more than a half-year before vaccinations started becoming widespread.
-It then had 10,170 hospitalizations.

 “Unfortunately, Dade and Broward County lead the nation in hospitalizations,” Broward County Mayor Steve Geller said Monday.
 “The numbers are doubling every 10 or 11 days.
 Geometric progression.
 This is horrifying.”